kingsgije/crypto/README.md

     * Interest is paid in kind
     * Interest payments are daily
     * In the USA, you can ***NOT*** earn NEXO native token
-  * Tip: Wait for a good promotion.
+  * Tip: Periodically check <https://nexo.io/nexonomics> for bonus deposit opportunity.
   * Referral Link: <https://nexo.io/?u=5fccf112f7ba572cb1586a6b>

 ## Exchange Referral Links